CHARD MUSEUM WILL REOPEN ON SATURDAY 30TH MARCH 2024

 Stewards can open double doors where necessary.
 There is a wheelchair available for loan in the Museum.

 The remainder of the Museum is accessible.
 There are plans in place to review our accessibility issues given the environment of the Museum.
-Any ideas from Visitors would be welcome and should be shared through our LiveChat on the Home Page.
+Any ideas from Visitors would be welcome and should be shared through our LiveChat on the Home Page or directly to a Steward.

 The Museum welcomes well behaved dogs.
 Dogs should be kept on a lead in the buildings and the courtyard.
 There is a paddock at the end of Dave Hill Way where they can run free.
 Please use poo bags to clean up after your dog.